dangminhduc/aws-solution-architecture-professional-note/README.md

 ![migration strategy](https://github.com/user-attachments/assets/9d621ef4-aa9f-4b96-b85d-ab864eee9c76)
 - Discovery Agent can not send log to S3, only to Application Discovery Service.
 In Migration Hub, enable Data Exploration to query data in Athena.

+## Network
+- NAT Gateway is only for IPv4.
+With IPv6, if you want to connect to internet from a private subnet, a egress-only internet gateway should be used.
+  - There is no charge for an egress-only internet gateway, but there are data transfer charges for EC2 instances that use internet gateways

 ## IoT
 - AWS IoT Core helps you connect devices to AWS Services and other devices, secure data interactions, and process and act upon device data.
   - AWS IoT Core provides a fully managed palette of MQTT-based messaging features